brettimus/super-hearts/README.md

 ### imageSrc
-No default.
+Defaults to an inlined SVG heart icon.

-Accepts a String with path to an image that you want to spew (preferably a heart).
+String

-If unspecified, an svg heart icon is inlined and used as the source.
-How awesome is that?!
+Path to an image that you want to spew (preferably a heart).

 ### opacityRange